 Corporal: Double chevron insignia.
 Troopers first class are promoted to Corporal upon completion of fifteen years of service.

-Trooper Second Class: No rank insignia.
+Probationary Trooper: No rank insignia.
 This is the entry level rank of all members of the State Police.
 The original probationary period generally lasts for one year, and includes the initial training & certification classes.